-Upon the recommendation of the Nominating and Corporate Governance Committee of our board of directors (the 'Nominating and Corporate Governance Committee'), each of our current directors, Messrs.
-Eckel, Cirilli, O'Neil, Osborne, and Osgood and Ms. Pfannenstiel have been nominated by our board of directors to stand for election as directors by the stockholders at the Annual Meeting to serve until our 2016 annual meeting of stockholders and until their respective successors are duly elected and qualify.
-It is intended that the shares of common stock represented by properly submitted proxies will be voted by the persons named therein as proxy holders FOR the election of Messrs.
-Eckel, Cirilli, O'Neil, Osborne, and Osgood and Ms. Pfannenstiel as directors, unless otherwise instructed.
+Upon the recommendation of the Nominating and Corporate Governance Committee of our board of directors (the 'Nominating and Corporate Governance Committee''), each of our current directors, Messrs.
+Eckel, Cirilli, O'Neil, Osborne, and Osgood and Ms. Brenner have been nominated by our board of directors to stand for election as directors by the stockholders at the Annual Meeting to serve until our 2017 annual meeting of stockholders and until their respective successors are duly elected and qualify.
+It is intended that the shares of Common Stock represented by properly submitted proxies will be voted by the persons named therein as proxy holders FOR the election of Messrs.
+Eckel, Cirilli, O'Neil, Osborne, and Osgood and Ms. Brenner as directors, unless otherwise instructed.
 If the candidacy of Messrs.
-Eckel, Cirilli, O'Neil, Osborne, or Osgood or Ms. Pfannenstiel should, for any reason, be withdrawn prior to the Annual Meeting, the proxies will be voted by the proxy holders in favor of such substituted candidates (if any) as shall be nominated by our board of directors.
+Eckel, Cirilli, O'Neil, Osborne, or Osgood and Ms. Brenner should, for any reason, be withdrawn prior to the Annual Meeting, the proxies will be voted by the proxy holders in favor of such substituted candidates (if any) as shall be nominated by our board of directors.
 Our board of directors has no reason to believe that, if elected, any of Messrs.
-Eckel, Cirilli, O'Neil, Osborne, or Osgood or Ms. Pfannenstiel will be unable or unwilling to serve a director.
+Eckel, Cirilli, O'Neil, Osborne, or Osgood and Ms. Brenner will be unable or unwilling to serve a director.